 I have luckily experienced several environments, be it in an agency, in-house, as a remote worker, as a freelancer and even in a consultancy – they all are different, but my current position has taught me some new and very important lessons with regards to business development and client management.
-And hence I thought why not compile all of them in the form of this blog post to help other digital marketers and agencies know what questions they should ask from their clients at different stages throughout the whole process.
+And reading this post by Jon Cooper recently got me thinking of why not compile all of them in the form of this blog post to help other digital marketers and agencies know what questions they should ask from their clients at different stages throughout the whole process.
 So here it is!

 Before Any Commitments:

-Here are some questionts that you Should ask before you commit to anything:
+Here are some questions that you should ask before you commit to anything:

-The questions above are necessary so that you can understand the client, and their expectations from you and your services.
-At an initial stage, You need to figure out what your client is looking for from your services, what type of client they are and whether you both will be compatible in the longer run or not.
+The questions above are necessary so that you can understand the client and their expectations from you and your services.
+At an initial stage, You need to figure out what your client is looking for from your services, what type of client they are and whether you both will be compatible in the long run or not.

 After asking these question, if there is still confusion lurking around or you get negative vibes, refuse straight away as having no client is much better than having a bad client – personal opinion!